RNAcentral/rnacentral-webcode/rnacentral/portal/templates/portal/docs/public-database.md

 ## Example workflow to extract all bacterial rRNA sequences

-The RNAcentral text search can only export up to 250,000 entries after the search is complete.
+The RNAcentral text search can only export up to 250,000 search results.
-When you need to export more sequences, we suggest the following workflow:
+If you need to export more sequences, you can use the following workflow:

-1. Get RNAcentral identifiers
+1. Create a file `query.sql`:

   ```
   SELECT